symfony/symfony-docs/configuration.rst

 .. note::

-    Be sure to not exclude the ``kernel.build_dir`` directory from your IDE indexing, otherwise you won't get autocompletion for the ConfigBuilders.
+    In order to get ConfigBuilders autocompletion in your IDE/editor, make sure to not exclude the directory where these classes are generated (by default, in ``var/cache/dev/Symfony/Config/``).

 Keep Going!
 -----------